-As we all know, Geospatial information especially the hydrographic data are important for Disaster Risk Reduction of the barrier lake.
+As we all know, Geospatial information especially the hydrographic data are important for disaster reduction of the barrier lake.
 The water level and depth information can calculate the volume of the lake, and then assess the threat level.
-The flow velocity and volume can help us monitor the lake capacity change in real-time.
+The flow velocity and volume can help us monitor the lake capacity change in real time.
 Building a hydrographic database can support disaster reduction.

 A serious earthquake may produce hundreds of barrier lakes.
-When we suffer a disaster, especially in an emergency and harsh situation, saving time is saving lives.
-We must seek safe, rapid and efficient solutions to acquire the hydrographic survey data, provide professional and real-time information as a reference for the disaster relief in a barrier lake.
+When we suffer a disaster, especially in an emergency and harsh situation, saving time is saving life.
+We must seek a safe, rapid and efficient solution to acquire the hydrographic data, provide professional and real-time information as reference for the disaster relief in barrier lake.

-Today Hi-Target will introduce a solution for Disaster Risk Reduction which combines the GNSS positioning technology and Hydrographic survey.
-The USV has an innate advantage in Disaster Risk Reduction.
-It is designed for hydrographic survey in dangerous areas or other unreachable places.
-The USV is relatively small and flexible.
-It can reach the disaster area in a short time and carry out the survey work, guarantee personal safety and boost the working efficiency.
+Today Hi-Target will introduce a solution for the risk reduction which combines the GNSS positioning technology and Hydrographic surveying.
+The USV has an innate advantage in DRR.
+It is designed for hydrographic surveying in dangerous areas or other unreachable places.
+The boat is relatively small and flexible.
+It can reach the disaster area in a short time and carry out the surveying work, guarantee the personal safety and boost the working efficiency.

-Following a common working scene of the USV, the surveyors just control the boat on the shore to conduct the survey task through the laptop and controller.
-Besides, it can fit different working environments -- all the shore base equipment can be placed in your car, which is very convenient and portable.
+Following a common working scene of the USV, the surveyors just control the boat on the shore to conduct the surveying task through the laptop and controller.
+Besides, it can fit different working environments — all the shore base equipment can be placed in your car, which is very convenient and portable.

 All the control and monitoring work can be finished on the shore, with only two software: the USV control software and Hi-Max sounding software.
 First, users can set the related project information, including the coordinate system and some sounding settings.
 Then set the GNSS equipment for access location data.
 Generating the survey lines in the USV control software and afterwards conduct the auto-piloting task.
 For some shallow area close ashore, users can manually control the boat to collect the bathymetric data.
 The automatic control system of Hi-Max will automatically control the data quality.
 Two software work together to complete data acquisition.